elken/nvim/README.md

 ![preview](.github/assets/preview.png)

-Seems like this is just one refactor away from being good...

-In any case, I'm pretty happy with how this has come together now so I can finally add "some" docs.

-Thanks to lazy.nvim making a more modular configuration possible, that'll be the next step.
-Breaking up the massive table in init.lua into multiple files and _then_ this will be documented.
+There are many like it; but this config is mine.

+A modular setup based on [lazy.nvim](https://github.com/folke/lazy.nvim)'s ability to load things "lazily" based on specific conditions, key invocations or commands.

+Due to how fast neovim is already, I've taken a very ...
+Lazy approach, it starts up in several hundred milliseconds and that's plenty good enough for me.

+## Dependencies
+Nothing concrete, I will in time add a healthcheck setup but for now just:

+- `neovim` 0.9+
+- `git`
+- `ripgrep`
+- `ranger`
+- `gh`
+- `xdg-mime`/`xdg-query` (Linux only)
+- A C compiler
+- `make`

+Off the top of my head

 ## Usage

-Clone to $XDG_CONFIG_HOME/nvim (usually ~/.config/nvim) and open nvim.
+Clone to `$XDG_CONFIG_HOME/nvim` (usually `~/.config/nvim`) and open nvim.
+Lazy will bootstrap everything plugin-wise and once it's done you're good to go!

-See `:checkhealth` for missing programs, I should probably add a few of my own for this config, but it's pretty much just `git` and `rg`.

-This also has setup for both Neovide and regular terminal; the former is where most of my "project" work happens.
+This also has setup for both [Neovide](https://neovide.dev/) and regular terminal; the former is where most of my "project" work happens.
 I use an XDG desktop file like the below to set this up: